top of page

 The skin is the largest organ in the human body, and it serves numerous functions such as protection against the outside world, regulation of body temperature, reduction of UV radiation damage and retention of moisture.

 However, the skin is more than just an organ; it is a complex ecosystem.
-It harbours trillions of microorganisms like bacteria, fungi and viruses, which are collectively known as the skin microbiome.
+It harbours trillions of microorganisms like bacteria, fungi and viruses, collectively known as the skin microbiome.
 The composition of the skin microbiome varies amongst individuals based on factors such as age, gender and ethnicity.
 For example, studies have shown that women have a more diverse skin microbiome than men - and that the skin microbiome of older adults is less diverse than that of younger ones.
 An imbalance in the skin microbiome can lead to an overactive immune response, which can contribute to skin inflammation and conditions such as psoriasis, eczema, rosacea, acne, and others.

 The skin microbiome is a complex and fascinating ecosystem that plays an important role in maintaining healthy skin